 On 13 November, Sergio revealed that he would be leaving McLaren after just one season, the youngster replaced by Danish rookie Kevin Magnussen.
 Almost a month later, Sergio was confirmed as Nico Hulkenberg's partner at Force India, the German having replaced the Mexican when he left Sauber at the end of 2012 for McLaren.

-We know from his Sauber days that Sergio has speed however, we also know that he can allow the red mist to take over.
-Then again, we have seen, in the case of Romain Grosjean, that drivers can be 'cured', however, is Sergio willing to follow the Frenchman's example and calm down.
+We knew from his Sauber days that Sergio has speed however, we also knew that he can allow the red mist to take over.
+Then again, we have seen, as in the case of Romain Grosjean, that drivers can be 'cured'.